Young Readers Festival

 Subscribe to E-news for More Information

 Interested in finding out more about the annual Young Readers Festival of Books?
-Subscribe to our e-newsletter to receive additional information about the 2019 event in Rapid City and Deadwood as it is released.
+Subscribe to our e-newsletter to receive additional information about the 2020 event in Brookings as it is released.